theQRL/theqrl.org/_faq/economic_incentives.md

 - For those who are Ledger users, our utility may get a bump as we will be compatible with the Ledger Nano S

 #### Ephemeral Data Messaging Layer
-- Ephemerals' place in the ecosystem is to drive integrations, add functionality, and draw in more users that way, more than be a direct burning reasons to stock up on QRL in a utilitarian sense
+- Ephemeral's place in the ecosystem is to drive integrations, add functionality, and draw in more users, rather than to be a direct burning reason to stock up on QRL in a utilitarian sense

 #### QRTs.
 - What is a QRT?
 A Quantum Resistant Token (QRT) is a categorical name for the tokens that can be created/transferred on the QRL blockchain.
+QRTs will inherit the quantum-resistant properties of the QRL network, removing the need for developers of potential future projects to worry about a quantum threat to their project's tokens.
 - Like tokens on other networks, to create/transfer QRTs will require QRL.
 I know that I keep ETH in part to allow me to access and easily transfer ERC20's